ms-iot/content/Resources/contribute/authoring-guidelines.md

 - For the H1 (not in YAML block), only include the page title.
 Do not include metadata values (such as `msassetid`).
 - The H1 must follow the YAML block with no other text between them; otherwise, the page may not render properly.

+For more information, see the Windows Open Publishing Guide at http://aka.ms/windows-op-guide.

 ### References